Cooking Healthy Quinoa Germ

 Seasoned Quinoa Dinner

 So, the recipe at right (highlighted in blue) makes a fantastic healthy lunch.
 However, we all know dinner is the main attraction, right!?
 If you really want a taste experience, try flavoring your quinoa.
-It's just as easy, simply cut up a some veggies, add some spices, and dinner is served!
+It's just as easy, simply cut up some veggies, add some spices, and dinner is served!
 So, let's get cooking!

 - 1C quinoa (Rinse quinoa thoroughly in cold water for 90–120 seconds.
 Set aside to drain)